scritcash/scrit-whitepaper/scrit-whitepaper.md

 multi-signature algorithms (for example, Schnorr signatures) are implemented.
 This would allow to extend the control quorum from Scrit mints to their backing.
-At this point in time a Bitcoin backing is already possible with multi-signature addresses, but it limits $n$ to
+At this point in time a Bitcoin backing is already possible with multi-signature addresses, but this would limit $n$ to
 $15$.

 It is also reasonable to envision backing by fiat money, precious